 The IRS will an order to levy to your employer, and before the wage garnishment starts you’ll be asked to complete a garnishment form.
 You’ll have three days to determine how many tax exemptions you’re allowed to take, and it is these exemptions that will determine how much money you get to keep for living expenses.
 If you don’t complete the form in time, the IRS will proceed in a manner that works for them.
 With every paycheck, a portion will go to you and the rest will go to the IRS.

 THE TAX PROFESSIONALS AT FLAT FEE TAX SERVICE ROUTINELY HAVE AN IRS GARNISHMENT STOPPED AND RELEASED IN ONE DAY.

-If you are facing wage garnishment (IRS Tax Levy), you owe it to yourself to consult with the tax professionals at Flat Fee Tax Service.
+If you are facing wage garnishment (IRS Tax Levy), you owe it to yourself to consult with the tax professionals at Flat Fee Tax Relief.
 When you meet with us, we’ll ask you several questions, such as:

 Were your wages garnished while you were in bankruptcy?

 Has the Statute of Limitations on the collection expired?